-AUTOSTICK[®] - IF EQUIPPED
+AUTOSTICK® - IF EQUIPPED

-AutoStick[®] is a driver-interactive transmission that offers six manual ratio changes to provide you with more control.
+control.
 AutoStick® allows you to maximize engine braking, eliminate undesirable upshifts and downshifts, and improve overall vehicle performance.
 This system can also provide you with more control during passing, city driving, cold slippery conditions, mountain driving, trailer towing, and many other situations.
 Automatic ratio changes upward will only occur to protect the Continuously Variable Automatic Transmission (CVT) and/or the engine from overspeed.
 Changes down will only happen at minimum engine speed to prevent stalling.